Poly-Mathlete/audit-automation-automajor/README.md

 word_filler : \
     Word_filler : \
-        fill(data_path) #data_path is the path to a .json file containing the informations to fill
+        fill(data_path) #data_path is the path to a .json f ile containing the informations to fill

+stremlint app: front end to generate the excel